-Results on randomized DCNs: We note that most other DCNs such as CamCube [2] and CiscoDCN [13] are regular and XPath can perform as efficiently as above.
-In recent work such as Jellyfish [39] and SWDC [38], the authors also discussed random graphs for DCN topologies.
-XPath's performance is indeed unpredictable for random graphs.
+Results on randomized DCNs: We note that most other DCNs such as CamCube [3] and CiscoDCN [15] are regular and XPath can perform as efficiently as above.
+However, in some recent work such as Jellyfish [41] and SWDC [40], the authors also discussed random graphs for DCN topologies.
+XPath's performance is unpredictable for random graphs.
 But for all the Jellyfish topologies we tested, in the worst case, XPath still manages to compress over 1.8 billion paths with less than 120K entries.
 The runtime varies from tens of minutes to hours or more depending on the degree of symmetry of the random graph.